Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Conclusions

 \section{Conclusions}

-In this work, we have introduced a method called fixed-mean GP (FMGP).
-FMGP leverages a family of variational distributions derived from the dual formulation of sparse GPs.
+In this work, we have introduced a method called fixed-mean Gaussian Processes.
+FMGPs leverage a family of variational distributions derived from the dual formulation of sparse GPs.
 This family corresponds to GPs where the predictive mean is fixed to any continuous function when using a universal kernel.
 Specifically, we set the continuous function to be the output of a pre-trained DNN.
-In this case, FMGP becomes a \emph{post-hoc} method that, given a pre-trained DNN, outputs error bars estimating the confidence of the DNN in its predictions.
-FMGP is both easy and efficient to train.
+In such case, FMGPs become a \emph{post-hoc} method that, given a pre-trained DNN, outputs error bars estimating the confidence of the DNN in its predictions.
+FMGPs are both easy and efficient to train.

-As demonstrated in our experiments, FMGP excels at computing error bars for pre-trained DNNs with a large number of parameters, across a wide variety of performance metrics, on extensive datasets, handling millions of training instances, parameters, and thousands of output dimensions.
-Furthermore, FMGP is applicable to a broad range of problems, including regression and classification tasks, where stochastic optimization enables sub-linear training costs with respect to the number of training instances.
+As demonstrated in our experiments, FMGPs excel at computing error bars for pre-trained DNNs with a large number of parameters, across a wide variety of performance metrics, on extensive datasets, handling millions of training instances, parameters, and thousands of output dimensions.
+Furthermore, FMGPs are applicable to a broad range of problems, including regression and classification tasks, where stochastic optimization enables sub-linear training costs with respect to the number of training instances.

-Compared to other \emph{post-hoc} state-of-the-art methods for uncertainty estimation, FMGP provides robust predictive distributions with minimal evaluation time.
-This efficiency stems from FMGP relying solely on the outputs of the pre-trained DNN, without depending on its architecture or requiring the computation of DNN Jacobians, unlike related Linearized Laplace Approximation methods.
+Compared to other \emph{post-hoc} state-of-the-art methods for uncertainty estimation, FMGPs provide robust predictive distributions with minimal evaluation time.
+This efficiency stems from FMGPs relying solely on the outputs of the pre-trained DNN, without depending on its architecture or requiring the computation of DNN Jacobians, unlike related Linearized Laplace Approximation methods.